dbcli/mssql-cli/release_scripts/Packages.Microsoft/README.md

 ```

 ## Run Docker Container
-This will run the Docker container built using the previous command:
+This will run the Docker container built using the previous command.
 ```sh
 docker run -it mssqlcli-publish-msftrepo bash
 ```